18F/health-tracking-course/collections/_admin/learningcohorts.md

 “Measurable” here does not necessarily mean we score everything as an “A,” “B,” “C,” or on a 100 point scale.
 Assessment of learning is (surprise!) exceedingly complex. **“Measurable” does generally mean observable.** For this reason, avoid learning outcomes like this:

-_State Officers will understand the importance of clear communications._
+_Product owners will understand the importance of clear communications._

 Instead, state something we can observe:

-_State Officers communicate with each other multiple times per day using plain language._
+_Product owners communicate with each other multiple times per day using plain language._

 The important distinction is that we cannot observe understanding.
 However, we can observe communications that occur frequently and in plain language.
 In short, good assessment will align with your values and goals, and be tied to easily observable behaviors that exemplify the spirit of those values and goals.